Dismounted/MustacheCake/README.md

 So for the `bar` action in `FooController`, create `bar.mustache` in `app/View/Foo`.

+MustacheCake tries to be smart: any template with the extension `.ctp` will be rendered by the default Cake View class.

 ### Partials ###

 Partials are loaded from `app/View/Elements` automatically.
 Calling `{{> foo}}` will include `app/View/Elements/foo.mustache`.
 Missing partials are simply returned as empty strings, no exceptions or errors will be recorded.